Return to the BUILD

 Secure the bottom of the steering knuckle with one (1) LM screw:

 Suspension work always seems to be the most complex part of these 1:8 scale car builds.
 But, to be honest, this one went together easier than all the rest.
-We get to do this again in the next issue for the other side, so keep your spirits up!
-Everything in this phase is made of metal.
+We get to do this again in the coming phases for the other side, so keep your energy up!

 Phase 19 – Suspension: Front Suspension/Steering Knuckle (Right)